tr1s/tris-webpack-boilerplate/README.md

 # tris-webpack-boilerplate
-A webpack boilerplate for static websites

-## This is an evolution of my tris-gulp-boilerplate, now with Webpack 4.0!!!
+__A webpack boilerplate for static websites__ — This is an evolution of my [tris-gulp-boilerplate](https://github.com/tr1s/tris-gulp-boilerplate), now with Webpack 4.0!!!